Book Now →

 What are the best day trips from Brisbane?

-The best day trips from Brisbane include Moreton Island (75 min ferry — dolphins, snorkelling, sandboarding), North Stradbroke Island (45 min ferry — surf beaches, lakes), Gold Coast (1 hour — beaches and theme parks), Sunshine Coast and Noosa (90 min — beaches, national park), Tamborine Mountain (1 hour — wineries, waterfalls), Springbrook National Park (90 min — glow worms, rainforest), Lamington National Park (2 hours — ancient rainforest), and Glass House Mountains (1 hour — hiking, views).
-Each offers something completely unique.
+The best day trips from Brisbane include Moreton Island/Gheebulum Kunungai (75 min ferry — dolphins, snorkelling, sandboarding), Minjerribah/North Stradbroke Island (45 min ferry — Yura Tours cultural experiences, surf beaches, lakes), Gold Coast (1 hour — beaches and theme parks), Sunshine Coast and Noosa (90 min — beaches, national park), Tamborine Mountain (1 hour — wineries, Cedar Creek glow worm cave), Springbrook National Park (90 min — glow worms, rainforest), Lamington National Park (2 hours — ancient rainforest), and Glass House Mountains (1 hour — hiking, views).

 Where can I see wild koalas in Brisbane?

-The most reliable koala experience is Lone Pine Koala Sanctuary in Fig Tree Pocket, where you can cuddle koalas and it's guaranteed.
-For wild koalas, head to Daisy Hill Conservation Park in Brisbane's south, which has a dedicated koala centre and resident population.
-You can also spot wild koalas in several Brisbane parks and leafy suburbs including Karawatha Forest and occasionally in Mt Coot-tha Reserve.
+The most reliable koala experience is Lone Pine Koala Sanctuary in Fig Tree Pocket — meet-and-greet experiences are available (koala holding ended July 2024).
+For wild koalas, head to Daisy Hill Conservation Park in Brisbane's south, which has a dedicated koala centre and resident wild population.
+You can also spot wild koalas in several Brisbane parks including Karawatha Forest and occasionally in Mt Coot-tha Reserve.
 Early mornings are the best time to look — check the eucalyptus trees carefully as koalas are remarkably well camouflaged.

 ↑ Top